MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Settings**.
+1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Settings**.
 1. Under **Conditional Access App Control**, select **Device identification**.
-This page shows the device identification options available in Cloud App Security.
+This page shows the device identification options available in Defender for Cloud Apps.
 1. Verify that you uploaded an X.509 root or intermediate CA. You must upload the CA that is used to sign your relevant certificate authority.
 1. Create an access or session policy with the **Device Tag** filter equal to **Valid client certificate**.
 1. Make sure that your client certificate is: